Ascensus Security Overview

 - If you receive a suspicious message, don’t click any of the links or respond with personal information.
 Report suspicious emails to email@example.com

-- If you identify suspicious account activity notify us by sending an email to AscensusFraud@ascensus.com
+- If you identify suspicious account activity notify us immediately by sending an email to AscensusFraud@ascensus.com

 - During our conversation we will likely ask that you forward any suspicious materials to us and that you answer a few questions to help us address the situation.